hemantjoestar/Elliptic/README.md

 Attempt at using using traits and impls to abstract EC functionality.
+A PoC.

 This wouldnt be possible without advanced u256 integer operations built by [orizi](https://github.com/orizi) , u256 literal by [greged93](https://github.com/greged93) and [Shahar Papini](https://github.com/spapinistarkware) for explanation on how to use the trait and impl system.
 Thank you very much.
 I couldnt get radix limb operations for modular u256 math to work.